Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions: Fundamental Theories of XL-MIMO

 In this part, we would introduce two channel estimation schemes for the XL-MIMO.
 It is vital to capture the actual channel features to implement the channel estimation for the XL-MIMO.

 $\bullet$ \emph{Reduced-Subspace LS Estimation Scheme}

 In \cite{9716880}, the channel of the BS with a UPA is modeled by providing an exact integral expression for the spatial correlation matrix with non-isotropic scattering and directive antennas.
 The channel spatial correlation matrix is complex to acquire and becomes strongly rank-deficient.
 Meanwhile, the MMSE-based estimator is difficult to implement due to its high complexity.
-One convenient choice to obtain the channel estimates is to apply the least-squares (LS) estimator, which utilizes no channel statistics but may achieve a poor performance, especially at low values of the signal-to-noise ratio.
-Indeed, a novel channel estimation scheme called ``reduced-subspace LS (RS-LS)" is proposed with the aid of the eigenspace of the spatial correlation matrix, which exploits the array geometry.
-Note that the RS-LS scheme outperforms the conventional LS estimator and yields similar performance to the MMSE estimator.
+Indeed, a novel channel estimation scheme called ``reduced-subspace least-squares (RS-LS)" is proposed with the aid of the eigenspace of the spatial correlation matrix, which exploits the array geometry.
+The RS-LS scheme outperforms the conventional LS estimator and yields similar performance to the MMSE estimator.

 $\bullet$ \emph{Polar Domain-Based Estimation Scheme}

 To fully capture the near-field channel characteristic, a polar-domain representation, which simultaneously embraces both the angle and distance information, is investigated in \cite{2022arXiv220503615L}.
 More specifically, the Fresnel approximation is applied to design the polar-domain transform matrix.
 Then, a specific orthogonal matching pursuit (OMP)-based algorithm as \cite[Algorithm 2]{2022arXiv220503615L} is proposed to obtain the NLoS channel estimates for the XL-MIMO.
 The proposed estimation scheme is efficient to estimate the channels and provide vital insights for the sparsity representation for the XL-MIMO channels.